sherlock-protocol/sherlock-docs/tokens/SHERX-mechanics.md

 Because different amounts of SherX can be owed to the same amount of lockTokens (100 lockETH could have earned 1 SherX or 100 SherX depending on when it was staked), this presents a challenge for the “fungibility” of lockTokens (and making them ERC-20 compliant), but the only change necessary to keep fungibility is liquidating the SherX balance on transfer events so that every new recipient of lockTokens receives no SherX.
 The "liquidated" SherX are distributed to the sender of the lockTokens.
 This function is described in detail in the "Transfer" section under the "Stakers" heading.

 #### Mechanics Behind the SHERX Token
-SHERX is an aggregation of all the tokens protocols use (or used in the past) to pay for insurance.
+SHERX is an aggregation of all the tokens protocols use (or used in the past) to pay for coverage.
 It's reasonable to expect many protocols to pay using their governance token but some may also pay in ETH, DAI or other non-governance tokens.
 Sherlock will also likely contribute SHER to the SherX collateral pool as an added incentive for staking.
 It’s too early to tell which tokens SherX will be composed of and the exact amounts of each.
 As more protocols come onboard or payment methods change, the composition of SherX will also change.
 So if you receive SherX when there are only 3 tokens in the underlying collateral pool, your share of SherX may eventually be composed of far more than 3 tokens as new protocols come on or as payment methods change.

 **How do you make sure a staker gets paid the correct amount of SherX?**
 There are two pieces of data sent on-chain (and updated) for each protocol: